alsrdn/payments-engine/README.md

 ![Design Diagram](design.svg)

 The input file is parsed by the `csv_reader` module.
 There is a `Transaction` structure that matches the fields in the CSV file.
 A custom deserializer is used in order check if the amount value in the CSV is negative and also to round it to 4 decimal places.
 The application will skip any row that has a negative amount or an invalid format.
-Also amounts that are not rounded to 4 decimal places will be automatically rounded (e.g. 1.9999999 will be rounded to 1.9999 and 1.49999 will be rounded to 1.4999).
+Also amounts that are not rounded to 4 decimal places will be automatically rounded (e.g. `1.9999999` will be rounded to `1.9999` and `1.49999` will be rounded to `1.4999`).

 The application accepts inputs that have the header specified in the file `type, client, tx, amount` but will accepts files that don't have the header as long as the order of the fields is preserved in each row.
 Each row that fails to de-serialize will be ignored by the application.

 The CSV reader uses an iterator to iterate over every single row.
 Once an entry in the file is parsed, it is sent to a worker task for processing.
 There is a stable set of workers that are spawned when the application starts and they will continue running until the input is finished.
 Each worker serves a set of clients.
-To determine which worker should serve a client, a simple hash function.
+To determine which worker should serve a client, a simple hash function is used.

 The `transaction_processor` module contains the logic to process transactions.
 It reads transaction messages from a queue.
 It also holds one or more accounts and processes each message accordingly.
 If an error occurs with a transaction, it will be logged to stderr and the processor will continue with the next transaction.

 The business logic used to update the balances of the account is contained in the `account` module, more specifically the `Account` struct.
-This struct contains methods for depositing and withdrawing, disputing, resolving disputes and issuing chargebacks.
+This struct contains methods for depositing, withdrawing, disputing, resolving disputes and issuing chargebacks.
 There are a number of errors that can happen when processing transactions which are specified in the `AccountError`.

 The assumptions are that: